raphlinus/raphlinus.github.io/_posts/2021-01-13-oklab-critique.md

 ## Update 2021-01-29

 I've added several more color spaces to the widget above.
-You can get to them by clicking the last gradient.
-(I'd happily accept a patch to make this more general; this blog is open source).

 One of the color spaces is linear mixing, which doesn't have great hue linearity, and is perceptually *way* too light in the white-black ramp.
 But I include it for comparison because some have suggested that it is appropriate for gradients.